sgpreyes/rcdok-website/_tabs/about.md

   <div style="flex: 2; min-width: 300px;">

 **I. Diocesan Symbolism (Left)**
-The left side pertains to the Diocese of Kalookan, featuring symbols of the coastal communities of Malabon and Navotas, and the Bonifacio Monument of Caloocan City.
+Features the boat, net, and shoal of fish (Malabon/Navotas) and the Bonifacio Monument (Caloocan), recalling the call of the first disciples.

 **II.
 Personal Symbolism (Right)**
 * **IHS & M:** Signifies his Jesuit formation and the Mary Help of Christians Seminary.
-* **Lily & Saw:** Symbols of St. Joseph and the carpentry heritage of his birthplace, Betis, Pampanga.
+* **Lily & Saw:** Symbols of St. Joseph and the carpentry heritage of Betis, Pampanga.
 * **Alaya:** "East" written in traditional *Baybayin*, representing his home province.
 * **Bible & Dove:** Symbolizes the Word of God and his mission in social communications.
 * **Bamboo Chi-Rho:** Represents the humble pastorship of Jesus Christ.

-> **Motto:** “KENOSIS” – Total self-emptying and humility, inspired by Philippians 2:6-11.
+> **Motto:** “KENOSIS” – Total self-emptying and humility, hango sa sulat ni San Pablo sa mga taga-Filipos: 2:6-11.

   </div>
 </div>